 Added on 4 Mar 2026 · Wall Street Journal · Direct Risks

 In one of the most egregious examples of Google Gemini acting in this fashion, the chatbot played a wholly-preventable role in an individual's breakdown and eventual death, encouraging delusions and suicidal behavior.
+Archived.

 🏛︎ Google faces lawsuit after Gemini chatbot instructed man to kill himself